 Six prongs are typically considered more secure than four.
 With that many prongs, if one breaks off, you still have five to hold onto your precious diamond.

 With four prongs, if one breaks off, you need to get it fixed pronto.
 Interestingly four prong settings designed for engagement rings often have thicker prongs than six prong designs.

 So four prongs may well last just as long as and be just as safe as a six prong setting.

 If you only have three prongs and one of them breaks your diamond will immediately fall off your ring.
 Please, for engagement and wedding rings or your daily wear ring, do not choose three prongs.

 The more prongs your diamond has, the more protection to the girdle—the most vulnerable part of a diamond.
 With a four prong setting, when your diamond accidentally comes into contact with your granite counter top, the girdle is in danger of chipping.

-When you hit that same granite counter top and your diamond is set in a six prong setting, your diamond has a greater chance of hitting a prong than the diamond thus protecting the thin girdle area.
+When you hit that same granite counter top and your diamond is set in a six prong setting, your diamond has a greater chance of being protected from contact by a prong.
 Just something to think about.

 Part of your, “how many prongs do I need” discussion, should take into account your lifestyle.
 The more active and physical you are, the more you might want to consider having six prongs holding onto your diamond instead of only four.